 In a well-functioning, competitive market, suppliers have an incentive to offer at their marginal costs.
 Therefore, energy prices should be positively correlated with generators' marginal production costs, which are primarily comprised of fuel costs for most generators.
-Although coal-fired resources historically have been marginal in a large share of hours, sharp reductions in natural gas prices over the past two years has caused gas-fired units to be marginal in most peak hours.
+Although coal-fired resources historically have been marginal in a large share of hours, low natural gas prices over the past three years have caused gas-fired units to be marginal in most peak hours.
 Additionally, congestion frequently causes gas-fired units to set prices in local areas.